-First of all, let me get this out of the way: I won’t write your MBA applications for you.
+First of all, let’s get this out of the way: we won’t write your MBA applications for you.
 If you’re looking for that sort of thing, call somebody else.
 It’s your name on the application, and the essays will be your work, in your voice.
-I’m just here to help you make your essays as brilliant, vivid, and flattering as possible.
+We’re just here to help you make your essays as brilliant, vivid, and flattering as possible.

-After spending more than a decade of helping clients with their MBA applications, I can offer you some good news: most of your competitors are writing overwrought, nondescript essays that sound like the most boring cover letters you’ve ever seen.
-But I also have some bad news: your essays might also be too formal, and they might also sound like the most boring cover letters you’ve ever seen.
+After helping clients with their MBA applications for more than a decade, we can offer you some good news: most of your competitors are writing overwrought, nondescript, generic essays that sound like the most boring cover letters you’ve ever seen.
+But we also have some bad news: your essays might also sound like the most boring cover letters you’ve ever seen.